Multi-Level Monte Carlo Training of Neural Operators: Multi-Level Monte Carlo method

-\paragraph{Sampling strategy.} Data sampling is handled through a \texttt{batcher} providing the data structure $\smash{\mathcal{B}=[\mathcal{B}^1, \ldots, \mathcal{B}^{N_i/ B_i}]}$, implemented as a list of $N_i/ B_i$ \texttt{batch} objects for $1\leq i \leq m$.
+\paragraph{Sampling strategy} Data sampling is handled through a \texttt{batcher} providing the data structure $\smash{\mathcal{B}=[\mathcal{B}^1, \ldots, \mathcal{B}^{N_i/ B_i}]}$, implemented as a list of $N_i/ B_i$ \texttt{batch} objects for $1\leq i \leq m$.
 Each \texttt{batch} $\smash{\mathcal{B}^k = [\mathcal{B}_1^k, \ldots \mathcal{B}_m^k]}$ is itself a list of length $m$, where $\smash{\mathcal{B}_i^k}$ represents the set of data indices at correction level $i$ and resolution $R_i$.
 The first element of the \texttt{batch}, i.e., $\smash{\mathcal{B}_1^k}$, is a set of $B_1$ indices of coarse data sampled uniformly from $\mathcal{N}_1$.
 We explore two strategies to select the finer data indices within the $k$-th level of the \texttt{batch}: \begin{itemize}[leftmargin=*,topsep=0pt] \item \textit{Random sampling.} We uniformly sample $\smash{\mathcal{B}_{2}^k,\ldots \mathcal{B}_{m}^k}$ from the datasets $\smash{\mathcal{N}_2,\ldots,\mathcal{N}_m}$.
-This is a standard multi-level Monte Carlo sampling and ensures independence of the data samples across levels in the telescopic sum given by \cref{eq:MLMC_batch}. \item \textit{Nested sub-sampling.} To increase computational efficiency, data indices are sampled uniformly from the previous level in the resolution hierarchy as $\mathcal{B}_{i}^k \subset \mathcal{B}_{i-1}^k$, for $2\leq i \leq m$.
+This is a standard multi-level Monte Carlo sampling and ensures independence of the data samples across levels in the telescopic sum given by \cref{eq:MLMC_batch}.
+We repeat the sampling procedure for every epoch to ensure full coverage of the data. \item \textit{Nested sub-sampling.} To increase computational efficiency, data indices are sampled uniformly from the previous level in the resolution hierarchy as $\mathcal{B}_{i}^k \subset \mathcal{B}_{i-1}^k$, for $2\leq i \leq m$.
 In contrast to random sampling, nested sub-sampling does not produce independent samples at each level.
 This sampling strategy can be viewed as a Multi-Level Quasi-Monte Carlo method (cf.~\cref{rem:MLMC_QMC}).
-We repeat the sampling procedure at every epoch to ensure full coverage of the data. \end{itemize} \cref{fig:sawtooth_plot} in \cref{sec_app_sampling} illustrates the two different sampling methods, where the finer data indices are uniformly samples from the original dataset (left), or sub-sampled from the previous resolution indices with the nested sub-sampling technique (right).
+We repeat the sampling procedure at every epoch to ensure full coverage of the data. \end{itemize}